Angelguirao/ComputerScienceLearnings/README.md

 This adaptive approach ensures the repository remains aligned with the evolving goals of both my personal learning and the Cognitive Compass system.

-For more details about the Cognitive Compass project, visit the repository here: [Cognition Compass Project](https://github.com/Angelguirao/CognitionCompass).
+For more details about the Cognitive Compass project, visit the repository here: [Cognition Compass Project](https://github.com/Angelguirao/CognitionCompass) (Note: This repository is private).

 ## Final Note